lonerae/ecommerce-template/README.md

   ### Email (`confirmation.php`)

-  To set up the automatic emails on cart checkout, check [Sendgrid's instructions](https://github.com/sendgrid/sendgrid-php).
+  To set up the automatic emails on cart checkout, visit [Sendgrid](https://sendgrid.com/) and create an account!
+  - Detailed instructions on the whole process coming soon!